FAQs

 Expanding the preschool will allow it to provide free kinder for 3 and 4-year-old children in the area, under the Best Start Best Life reforms.

-Investigations have found that site complexities make it unviable to rebuild on the preschool’s existing site and so an alternative location was required.
+Investigations have found that site complexities make it unviable to build a modular facility on the preschool’s existing site and so an alternative location was required.

-Why is the preschool’s current site unsuitable for the rebuild?
+Why is the preschool’s current site unsuitable for the proposed modular facility?

 Extensive tree removal and complex earth works would be required across the site and in the street to allow for the modular build and to meet accessibility requirements.